bwb33480/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 ii) The data will be collected using the FourSquare API, BeautifulSoup, as well as manually from other websites (see above).

-Iii) The data is then inspected, cleaned and processed into a dataframe.
+iii) The data is then inspected, cleaned and processed into a dataframe.

 iv) Data will be sorted based on rankings.